 - Sandwich ingredients: spreads (peanut butter/jam/nutella) & refrigerated bread

-8. Winter Emergency Supply List of Pet Items
+8. Winter Survival Gear List of Pet Items

 Going through last year’s winter emergency with our pet cat opened our eyes to how vital it was to have some extra supplies lying around that are specifically geared to helping your pet survive.
 We kept our cat huddled up in the same room as we were in, only letting him out through the cold house a couple of times a day for exercise.
 You might also want to feed your pet a bit extra in case the power goes out in the winter, as producing heat requires more calories to be burned.